redis-applied-ai/redis-retrieval-optimizer/README.md

 Use a grid study to explore the impact of different **embedding models** and **retrieval strategies**.
 These are typically the most important factors influencing search performance.
 This mode is ideal for establishing a performance baseline and identifying which techniques work best for your dataset.

-### Bayesian Optimization
+### Bayesian optimization

 Once you've identified a solid starting point, use Bayesian optimization to **fine-tune your index configuration**.
-It intelligently selects the most promising combinations to try—saving time compared to exhaustive testing.
-This mode is especially useful for balancing **cost, speed, and latency** as you work toward a production-ready solution.
+This mode intelligently selects the most promising combinations to test, in place of exhaustive testing (which is time-consuming).
+Bayesian optimization mode is especially useful for balancing **cost, speed, and latency** as you work toward a production-ready solution.

 ## Running a Grid study